Zeioth/compiler.nvim/README.md

 If you want to help me, please star this repository to increase the visibility of the project.

 [![Stargazers over time](https://starchart.cc/Zeioth/Compiler.nvim.svg)](https://starchart.cc/Zeioth/Compiler.nvim)

-## Features coming soon

-* global to set a `compiler/languages` directory.
-This way the user don't need to fork the project to modify it's behavior.